 “Perhaps the greatest result of the unchaining of individual energies was the marvelous growth of science which followed the march of individual liberty from Italy to England and beyond.”
 (Hayek, 1944)

 Modernism is divided into political factions.
-It started back in the French Revolution.
-On the right side of a room were the Catholics.
+It began during the French Revolution.
+On the right side of the room were the Catholics.
 On the left were the weirdos.
-Today conservatives prefer culture to change slowly.
+Today, conservatives tend to prefer cultural change to occur slowly.
 Radicals want all of their demands done now.
 Either way, change happens, and ideas that were considered radical a few decades ago can become conservative ideas.
 Factions also disagree on how to change.
 Suppose you ask why we find lower incomes in the inner city.
 A liberal might blame discrimination and say that we need more government programs.
 These liberals think government regulations will prevent corporations from abusing us, and some will want to tax big businesses to pay for social programs (Stone, 2006).

 On the other hand, Libertarians value individual autonomy (Boaz, 1999), and they do not want the state to be our caretaker.
 They might even say that government programs created social problems.
 I’ve heard capitalists talk about how competition in an unregulated market forces businesses to provide good services, which also allows the ability and talent of people to improve society.
 I know very little about economics and do not know if anything the liberals or the libertarians say is true.
 Both sides follow their imagination more than reality, yet both seem to have something important to say.
-People tend to become more conservative as they get older, and they do not have to change much because both sides value democracy, truth, justice, and the success of society.
+I know too many people who take the division between the left and the right too seriously.
+Suppose you get angry at something said by a conservative, such as Charlie Kirk.
+People tend to become more conservative as they get older, and those conservative opinions might be your opinions in a few years.
+Actually, the opinions do not change that much because both sides value democracy, truth, justice, and the well-being of society.

 What if capitalism is good?
 Capitalists have reduced poverty by increasing productivity.
 Two hundred years ago, almost everyone lived in poverty.
-Today, few people in industrial nations live in poverty, possibly less than 10%, and it keeps going down thanks to capitalism (Roser, 2018).
-Almost everyone can people enjoy the luxuries bought at Walmart.
+Today, few people in industrial nations live in poverty, possibly less than 10%, and this number continues to decline, thanks to capitalism (Roser, 2018).
+Almost everyone can enjoy the luxuries bought at Walmart.
 They enjoy smartphones, junk food, and social media.

-Capitalism is not only oppressors; it also includes people who have jobs, pay taxes, and obey the law.
+Capitalism is not only an oppressor; it also includes people who have jobs, pay taxes, and obey the law.
 The workers fought for freedom, defeated the Nazis, and made the United States Great.
-These workers do not feel alienated from the product of their labor; they are proud of what they do, and jobs give their families access to the benefits of capitalism.
+These workers do not feel alienated from the product of their labor; they take pride in what they do, and their jobs provide their families with access to the benefits of capitalism.
 When working people see activists burning down a business, they see a dream someone built being destroyed.
-Paradoxically, these workers make luxuries that allow the intellectual elite to spend their lives sitting around pretending to be better than the workers.
-My communist professors resent capitalism while living off the benefits businesses provide; even communists go to Walmart.
+Paradoxically, these workers create luxuries that enable the intellectual elite to spend their lives sitting around, pretending to be superior to the workers.
+Communist professors resent capitalism while living off the benefits businesses provide; even communists go to Walmart.

-Capitalism has problems, but it fixes problems.
+Capitalism has its problems, but it also addresses them.
 According to the Centers for Disease Control and Prevention, poor working conditions for factory workers have improved (CDC, 1999).
 People working within capitalism brought about these improvements.
 Yet people still think the free market is bad because there is a common belief that when one guy makes money, someone else loses.
-This belief is not true when a good economy allows everyone to get a piece of the pie.
+This belief is not true when a good economy allows everyone to share in the benefits.
 The pieces are not the same size, but capitalism creates the pie.
-Centralism destroys the pie.
+Socialism usually destroys the pie.

 Have you ever contributed money to any organization that claims to help people?
 Did you check how much of that money went to helping people and how much disappeared into wasteful spending?
-I’ve seen politicians take billions of dollars to build a million charging stations and only build eight.
+I’ve seen politicians spend billions of dollars to build a million charging stations, yet they only built eight.
 I suppose the money went to pay off debts that various political groups gave themselves, or who knows where it went.
 The black hole of socialism just makes resources disappear.
 A Government might use trillions of dollars on a spending plan, and the way these international money laundering schemes work is beyond my comprehension.
-Suspiciously, politicians have bank accounts that gain a few million dollars.
+Suspiciously, politicians often have bank accounts that hold several million dollars.

-While traveling around, I find places with economic problems are usually run by politicians who blame capitalism and never blame themselves.
+While traveling, I find that places with economic problems are often run by politicians who blame capitalism, rather than taking responsibility themselves.
 An evil capitalist with a top hat is not the problem when liberals have run the district for over fifty years.
-These leftists have received vast amounts of federal money and have fixed nothing.
-Meanwhile, conservative Republican cities are cleaner.
+These Leftists have received vast amounts of federal money and have fixed nothing.
+Meanwhile, conservative Republican cities tend to be cleaner.
 When one political party has been in control for too long, its bad policies have also been around too long.
-These established politicians have become experts at blaming opponents and then campaigning to block their opponents from fixing problems.
+These established politicians have become experts at blaming their opponents and then campaigning to block them from addressing problems.
 So, if you notice your quality of life keeps getting worse, stop voting for the same collection of idiots.
 Vote for the other idiots.

-I have nothing against small businesses trading in a local market.
+My socialist friends are annoyed by the way certain billionaires have accumulated more money than the socialists have.
+These Socialists were only given a few million dollars by their parents.
+They think that wealth and political power should be distributed to those who need it.
+I think we need to stop depending on systems that create all this unnecessary wealth.
+Stop using them.
+Stop electing politicians who favor both big business and big socialism.
+I have no issue with small businesses operating in a local market.
 However, businesses have a symbiotic relationship with governments.
 They thrive when a government protects the flow of commerce and cultivates resources that allow the state to grow.
 Corporations are a collection of rules that big governments enable.
 Yet the biggest companies have more influence than nations and are given more rights than individuals.
 This does not have to happen where democracy allows us to modify our government.
 We could take away the right of Businesses to own property.
 We can take away their right to file lawsuits.
-Only humans need these rights, so we should stop giving entities control over us.
+Only humans need these rights, so we should limit the control entities have over us.
 We could even take away the government’s rights.
 However, before we get rid of big business, we need a reliable alternative for the billions of people who depend on these corporations.
-These corporations provide the food for a large percentage of the world today.
+These corporations provide food for a large percentage of the world’s population today.
 People might need centuries to find a better way.

 11

 Sociologists have propagated the idea that humans do not feel individual needs.
-In the book, “The Division of Labor in Society,” Durkheim claims people in primitive societies follow strict traditions and all act alike (bk.
-1 ch.
+In the book “The Division of Labor in Society,” Durkheim claims that people in primitive societies follow strict traditions and all act alike (bk.
+1, ch.
 4).
-Durkheim’s view implies that individuality happens when civilization gives us the choice of different jobs.
+Durkheim’s view implies that individuality emerges when civilization provides us with the choice of different jobs.
 If true, a sense of individual purpose comes from civilized culture instead of natural ability.
 Fortunately, the view is wrong.
-Stories worldwide have a trickster: Coyote in North America, Bamapana in Australia, Eshu in Africa, Maui in Polynesia, Erlik in Siberia, and Loki in Europe.
-These characters are all individuals who experience consequences for what they do.
-I am pretty sure that people in all cultures know about individuality.
+Stories worldwide feature a trickster figure: Coyote in North America, Bamapana in Australia, Eshu in Africa, Maui in Polynesia, Erlik in Siberia, and Loki in Europe.
+These characters are all individuals who face consequences for their actions.
+I am fairly certain that people in all cultures are aware of individuality.

-Back in sociology class, my professor tried to convince the class that how a person thinks stems from their economic status.
-Do not believe this professor; both rich and poor neighborhoods have people with different political points of view.
+Does how people think stem from their economic status?
+You might assume that a person from a certain area is going to think in a specific way.
+You might be surprised when they don’t.
+Both rich and poor neighborhoods have residents with diverse political viewpoints.
 We all encounter more than one way of talking about stuff, and everyone sees stuff in more than one way.
-My professor did not want to believe that the workers have opinions of value.
-They thought their utopian visions spoke for the people, and if a working person disagreed, they would disrespect the opinions of working people by accusing them of committing unacceptable sociological customs.
-These educated people have found a comfortable way to think, ignoring what other people think and claiming to be experts in how others think.
+My Socialist friends did not want to believe that workers have valuable opinions.
+They believe their utopian visions speak for the people, and if a working person disagreed, they would disrespect the opinions of working people by accusing them of committing unacceptable sociological customs.
+These educated individuals have developed a comfortable way of thinking, disregarding the opinions of others and claiming to be experts on how others think.
 Instead of fighting big business, Social Justice Warriors will throw insults at the worker who mops the floor.
 If the worker were to say anything back to them, the activist would complain until the worker gets fired from their job, and if the janitor is white, the activist will accuse the worker of white privilege.

 Instead of appreciating the way capitalism lets us be different, they think capitalism is restrictive, and they portray their discount in bizarre writing, equating standard rules of conduct with sexual restrictions imposed by the Big Other.
-The book “Anti-Oedipus” (Deleuze, 1972), has an obscure and pornographic title because word puzzles about sexual frustration are used to teach the reader to see their own hateful thoughts in other people, and the reader learns to enjoy feeling naughty while they throw insults at society.
+The book “Anti-Oedipus” (Deleuze, 1972) has an obscure and pornographic title because word puzzles about sexual frustration are used to teach the reader to see their own hateful thoughts in other people, and the reader learns to enjoy feeling naughty while they throw insults at society.
 This makes Marxist writing creepy.
 The reader becomes infected with an Antifa mind virus, which equates desiring individuality with fascism.
-I prefer the book “On Liberty ” by John Stuart Mill, who thinks we benefit from listening to other points of view (Mill, 1859).
+I prefer the book “On Liberty ” by John Stuart Mill.
+In Mill’s book, we benefit from listening to other points of view (Mill, 1859).
 Instead of using Freudian jargon to vilify ideas, we need tolerance and respect for what people say.

-The American Revolution was successful because the patriots tolerated each other’s differences.
+The American Revolution was successful because the Patriots tolerated each other’s differences.
 They didn’t chop each other’s heads off like the French revolutionaries, and they didn’t murder their comrades the way Marxist revolutionaries do.
-In the French Revolution, creepy people wanted to dictate rules but couldn’t agree on the rules.
-The Americans clearly wrote down their principles and tried to stick with them.
+During the French Revolution, creepy people wanted to dictate rules, but they couldn’t agree on the rules.
+The Americans clearly outlined their principles and tried to adhere to them.
 Consequently, Americans played nice.
-Unfortunately, politicians in the United States have started using courts to prosecute each other.
+Unfortunately, politicians in the United States have begun using the courts to prosecute one another.
 They invent laws just so they can get their opponents.
 Courts invent summary judgments for their political opponents, which allow them to hold hearings and impose extreme penalties on their targets.
 When the news media acts like these judgments are valid, your society is in serious trouble because you are run by a shadow government that no longer protects the people.
 Hopefully, America will stop acting like France and become American again.

 We are the product of natural processes; no known intelligence guides these processes, and no knowing God tells us the right way.
-We pick ethical, political, and philosophical ideas that we assume will lead somewhere good.
+We select ethical, political, and philosophical ideas that we believe will lead to a positive outcome.
 Unfortunately, no one ever knows how a situation will work out.
 The politician you supported could end up evil, and the one you opposed could be the best.
 People will not find the correct solutions by using contrived arguments to invent morals that only fit hypothetical situations.
-My teachers relied too heavily on using opinions to judge society.
+They might depend too heavily on using opinions to judge society.
 We can not make good decisions without proper information, and opinion is not adequate information.
-Hypothetical fears that never happen make people overly optimistic about projects that will never work.
+Hypothetical fears that never materialize can lead people to be overly optimistic about projects that are unlikely to succeed.

 Section 6: The Real You